Conservation & Restoration at Adare Manor

 Undertaken in the same spirit of creative exuberance which inspired the Dunravens to build their magnificent Manor House almost two centuries ago, the recent conservation and restoration project at Adare Manor was a love letter to architecture and virtuosity.
 A profound attention to detail has underpinned every decision along the way, and our passion for quality craftsmanship is evident in every repair and enhancement.

-The highly-skilled craftsmen and women who have worked on Adare Manor’s restoration over the last two years have applied their talents to every corner of the Manor House: from floors, ceilings and panelling to the chimneypieces, roof and windows.
-A total of 670 construction employees worked on a daily basis during the renovation work, and their immense cooperation has had spectacular results.
+The highly-skilled craftsmen and women who have worked on the restoration of the Adare Manor Estate over the last two years have applied their talents to every corner of the Manor House: from floors, ceilings and panelling to the chimneypieces, roof and windows.
+A total of 670 construction employees worked on a daily basis during the Adare Manor renovation work, and their immense cooperation has had spectacular results.

 There is a very special quality to the limestone from which Adare Manor was built.
 Exquisitely worked by local stone masons, it boasts very finely carved details including: gargoyles, parapets and mouldings, as well as over 50 carved stone chimney stacks, each with a different ornamentation.
 The Limestone was extracted from local quarries, tying the Manor House back to the soul of the land on which it stands.
 This Lower Carboniferous limestone has an innate character of beauty: blue and grey shot through with thin bands of red and purple colouring, caused by iron content.
 An original survey of the limestone back in 1860 worried that the multicoloured stone might not stand up to the rigors of outdoor building and “exposure to the atmosphere,” but thankfully its integrity has not been compromised over the years, and it still stands firm.